BenLangmead/bowtie2/MANUAL.markdown

 ending in `sensitive` generally being slower but more sensitive and more accurate.
 See the [documentation for the preset options] for details.

+As of Bowtie2 v2.4.0, individual preset values can be overridden by providing the specific options e.g. the configured seed length of 20 in the [`--very-senitive`] preset above can be changed to 25 by also specifying the `-L 25` parameter anywhere on the command line.

 Filtering
 ---------